Department of Biological Sciences

 The coexistence of Enallagma and Ischnura species is fostered in both lake types by trade-offs in their abilities to avoid predators and to utilize resources.
 Native Enallagma species are better at avoiding coexisting predators in each lake type, but these abilities come at the expense of the ability to utilize resources effectively and to avoid the predator found in the other lake type.
 In contrast, Ischnura are better at utilizing resources in both lake types, but these abilities come at the expense of effectively avoiding both fish and dragonflies.
 Understanding the trade-offs faced by species at similar trophic positions within a food web is critical to predicting changes in food webs following major environmental perturbations such as changing the top predator.

 McPeek, Mark A., "The Consequences of Changing the Top Predator in a Food Web: A Comparative Experimental Approach" (1998).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 765.